AbdullahGumi/crwn-clothing/README.md

+<b style="color:gray;">E-commerce</b>

-This is an E-commerce app built with the help of the great udemy instructors Yihua and Andrei- Develpoment still on progress
+This is an E-commerce website built using react with the help of the great udemy instructors  Andrei neagoi and Yihua.
+Development on progress...